japhero/ObsidianMain/Areas/school/Math/Series.md

 ### Telescoping

-- Telescoping is when the series cancels out values over time leaving only a few values
+- Telescoping is when the series cancels out values over time leaving only a few values.
+- This happens because each successive interval on the series cancels out the last.